 What do retail apprenticeships involve?

-On the three-year Corporate scheme at Morrisons you'll gain experience in areas such as corporate services, online, marketing and wholesale while studying toward a BSc in Chartered Management.
+• On the three-year Corporate scheme at Morrisons you'll gain experience in areas such as corporate services, online, marketing and wholesale while studying toward a BSc in Chartered Management.

 The level of the programme determines who can apply.
 For example, intermediate (Level 2) and advanced (Level 3) apprenticeships are aimed at school leavers.
 Intermediate retail apprenticeships don't require any previous qualifications; while to gain a place on an advanced scheme you'll typically need GCSE passes in English, maths and science.
-You'll need to be 16 or over, living in England and not in full-time education to be eligible to apply.
+You'll need to be 16 or over, live in England and not in full-time education to be eligible to apply.

 Higher and degree apprenticeships (Levels 4, 5 and 6) are generally geared towards those with A-levels or those who have already completed an intermediate or advanced apprenticeship.
-Learn more aboutÌýdegree apprenticeships.

 Masters apprenticeships (Level 7) are aimed at those who already hold a Bachelors degree or have previously completed a degree apprenticeship.

-How much will I be paid?
+How much are retail apprentices paid?

 If you're over 19 and have completed the first year of your apprenticeship you must be paid the minimum wage for your age.